lorey/github-stars-by-topic/README.md

 ]
 ```

 To apply the topic extraction later, we need to find a text describing the repo.
 To do this, for each starred repo the title, description, and README file is fetched and used as a text.
 This generates a list of texts for each starred repository.
-The example below shows how this would look for my bot Totally not Jarvis and Laravel, the PHP framework.
+The example below shows how this would look for [my personal assistant bot called Totally not Jarvis](https://github.com/lorey/totally-not-jarvis) and [Laravel, the PHP framework](https://github.com/laravel/laravel).

 ```
 readmes = [